abdurrahman4127/UnsupervisedSkinCancerClassification/readme.md

 ## Acceptance
-The paper is accepted in CAAI Transactions on Intelligence Technology on 26th Sept, 2024.
+The paper is accepted in CAAI Transactions on Intelligence Technology on 26th Sept 2024.

 ## Citation
 Will be updated soon.